 Booty Maketh Man – Ezuz (this song is a Korean Jock Jam if I ever heard one)

-Depends on the day honestly!
+Chantel Nicole: It depends on the day, honestly!
 I used to just ramble in the Voice Notes App or jot down thoughts in the Notes App.
 I still do that, but now I give myself the topic.
 I work well with prompts.
 I try to conform myself to one and consider cliche phrases here and there.
 For example, when I was working on my song “I Miss U,” I wanted to write a song about being “crazy in love” and not the cute “uh-oh, uh-oh” Beyonce twerking in an alley kind of crazy.

 Nowadays, I do the same thing and incorporate storytelling.
 There is a clear beginning, middle, and end in my music.
 I don’t typically write songs without a clear destination.

-Let’s talk about Black Swan!
-First, tell us how it went with the auditions?
+TS: Let’s talk about Black Swan!
+But, first, tell us how it went with the auditions?

-Well, the first round was good.
-I don’t want to say it was easy, because for me–a perfectionist–it wasn’t.
-I actually sang, “I Wanna Dance With Somebody” by Whitney Houston and submitted my original choreography to EXO’s KoKo Bop for the first round.
+Chantel Nicole: Well, the first round was good.
+I don’t want to say it was easy because for me–a perfectionist–it wasn’t.
+I actually sang “I Wanna Dance With Somebody” by Whitney Houston and submitted my original choreography to EXO’s KoKo Bop for the first round.
 I was not expecting to get to the 2nd round!
-I can’t say what the next step requires but it’s the last step before final decisions.
+I can’t say what the next step requires, but it’s the last step before final decisions.

-Hmm, good question.
+Chantel Nicole: Hmm, good question.
 If I am chosen, that would be amazing.
 As for representation, I’d like to present myself as a proper singer and not just a “cool rapper.”
 Too often, we see black idols becoming rappers.
-If I’m lucky I’ll be like Saarah from Banana Lemon and do both.
+If I’m lucky, I’ll be like Saarah from Banana Lemon and do both.
 I would want to be seen as a true asset to the group.
 Like, “Channie can do it all.
 She’s truly an ace.
 Altogether, we can become a respectable group full of charm and talent!”
 I want Luminas to be proud of me, too!
-They are apprehensive about a new member considering the history of the group, but I hope to assuage them.
+They are apprehensive about a new member considering the group’s history, but I hope to assuage them.

 I’m hoping that the K-pop fans and Luminas can watch/listen to my music and see why I could be a good addition to the K-POp industry!
 I have to submit the second round of materials and just wait.
 There are 23 of us left no.